BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aquinas.md

 - Aquinas claims that natural inclination leads us not only to the f i rst principle, that good is to be pursued and evil avoided, but also to some more def i nite principles.
 He divides these secondary principles into four groups: (1) The highest precepts.
 (2) Precepts (such as those in the Decalogue) easily reached from the highest precepts.
 (3) Subordinate precepts requiring more ref l exion, derived as conclusions from premisses.
 (4) Precepts derived as determinations rather than conclusions.
+- Rational agents has duties for themselves